delzac/cntkx/README.md

 Feel free to open an issue for any request or a PR to contributions :)

 ## Installation
-cntk is a dependency to cntkx.
+cntkx is written in pure python and cntk is a dependency to it.
 Please get a working installation of cntk first.
 Then:

     pip install cntkx